The Minge Lane Costume Festival will return to Upton - ExBulletin

 A quick social media search shows dozens of people posing for photos with the Mingle Lane road sign.

-Over 2,000 people came to Upton last weekend for the Mello Festival, which featured artists including Blue, Fleur East, Reef, Huey Morgan and Aston Merrygold.
+Over 2,000 people came to Upton last weekend to Mello-Festivalwhich featured artists such as Blue, Fleur East, Reef, Huey Morgan and Aston Merrygold.

 Upton upon Severn Folk Festival was also considered a big hit, with its traditional parade led by visually impaired Morris dancers Xsighted Morris.

-Upcoming festivals this year include the Upton Blues Festival, which runs from July 21-23 and sees the event celebrate its 21st anniversary.
+Festivals still to come this year include Upton Blues Festivalwhich runs from July 21-23 and sees the event celebrate its 21st anniversary.

 |